webFrame

 Creating a webFrame Flow

-Method 1: Manual Element Assembly
+Method 1: Element Assembly

 webframe-kb-image1.png